MaikuB/flutter_local_notifications/flutter_local_notifications/docs/windows-setup.md

   - a `clsid` option that exactly matches `WindowsInitializationSettings.guid`
   - a `display_name` option that will be on each notification and cannot be changed in Dart.

+The GUID/CLSID, as the name implies, needs to be _globally unique_.
+Avoid using IDs from tutorials as other apps on the user's device may be using them as well.
+Instead, use [online GUID generators](https://guidgenerator.com) to generate a new, unique GUID, and use that for your MSIX and Dart options.

 For a full example, see [the example app's `pubspec.yaml`](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/pubspec.yaml).